-An application needs to be lodged with the NSW Department of Planning & Infrastructure and requires an Environmental Impact Statement to be prepared.
+An application needs to be lodged with the NSW Department of Planning & Environment and requires an Environmental Impact Statement to be prepared.

 The Environmental Impact Statement is a comprehensive document that covers issues such as air quality, noise, transport, flora and fauna on the site, water management, methods of mining and rehabilitation.